Welcome to the Penn State Smeal MBA Program!

 - Begin Accounting Pre-Work (June)

 - Mandatory pre-term accounting work will be sent to you in mid-June.
-You must complete the module and the final assessment test by August 8th.
+You must complete the module and the final assessment test by the given deadline.

 - Estimate your expenses and learn about billing (July)